denyncrawford/native-barcode-scanner/README.md

 ### Dedicated device:

-Some devices allow code prefixing function and you can use it to scope the NBS events.
+As I said before, some devices allow code prefixing functions and you can use it to scope the NBS events.

-For this you have to prefix your device with your choosen device ID and then specify it at `options.devicePrefix`.
+To do this, you have to prefix your device with your choosen device ID string and then specify it at `options.devicePrefix`.

+> **Note**: NBS doesn't prefix your device, you must use one that does.
+Please read your device user guide.

 ```javascript
 import BarcodeScanner from "native-barcode-scanner";